Sowjanya-Thota/Expense-Tracker/README.md

 # Expense-Tracker

-An Expense Tracking Website using HTML, CSS, JavaScript, and mySQL for Database.
+An Expense Tracking Website using HTML, CSS, JavaScript,PHP and mySQL for Database.